 - Detractors: They are those customers who range their willingness of recommendation from 0 to 6 and considered to be very unsatisfied.
 They are less likely to remain for long and denied to recommend you as a brand and your product/service to other potential buyers.

-- Passives: They are those customers whose behavior falls between promoters and detractors.
+- Passives: They are those customers whose behaviour falls between promoters and detractors.
 They range their willingness of recommendation to 7 or 8 and moderately satisfied with the kind of customer experience you are offering them.
 These kinds of customers never spread any negative word-of-mouth, but are not enthusiastic enough to promote your product/service.

 Net Promoter Score Formula